 Stage monitors allow the musician to hear what they are playing, as they will not always be directly in front of their own amplifier.
 Stage monitors can also give the musician the choice of who or what else they would like to hear from their bandmates.

 Stage monitors, however, can be quite loud (that’s why some use this as karaoke speakers too), especially when there are numerous musicians on stage all using monitors.
 Drummers can wear IEM’s or headphones to get a good mix in their ears, but also tune out the blaring monitors of the musicians around them.

-Backing tracks are pre-recorded audio that allow a musician to perform more elements of their music that would not be possible to perform live due to lack of performers or the nature of the audio itself.
+Backing tracks are pre-recorded audio that allows a musician to perform more elements of their music that would not be possible to perform live due to a lack of performers or the nature of the audio itself.

 Backing tracks flesh out an artist’s performance and typically offer finely tuned, well-executed vocals and instrumentation for the musicians to play off of.